College of the Holy Cross logo

 Is College of the Holy Cross the right fit for me?

 Whether College of the Holy Cross is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (18% admit rate), cost ($55,800/year out-of-state), campus culture in Worcester, and available programs.
+Key factors to consider: admissions selectivity (18% admit rate), avg net price ($38,782/year after aid), campus culture in Worcester, and available programs.
 Use CollegeCove's compare tool to weigh College of the Holy Cross against similar schools side-by-side.

 Ready to apply?